 "He was clearly trying to debilitate her," Dr. Steven Plomaritis, who treated Kerrigan's knee, said of the as yet unknown assailant.

-Meanwhile, U.S. Figure Skating, the sport's governing body, had a decision to make, whether or not to reserve one of the coveted spots on the U.S. Olympic team for Kerrigan, relegating whoever finished in second place that weekend to alternate status.
+Meanwhile, in the hours after the accident, U.S. Figure Skating, the sport's governing body, had a decision to make: whether or not to reserve one of the coveted spots on the U.S. Olympic team for Kerrigan, relegating whomever finished in second place that weekend to alternate status.
 As it stood, you had to compete in the U.S. Championship to be considered for the Olympics—or so they thought.
 The rulebook actually said no such thing, which a Newsweek reporter swiftly pointed out.

 "I think we'd accept graciously if they send Nancy," Kerrigan's coach Kathy Casey told reporters after the attack.
 "She's paid her dues, she's come back strong this year.
 If they choose to do that, I think we'll probably have our strongest team."

-But Harding, the first American female skater to land a triple axel in competition three years prior, went on to win the U.S. championship that weekend, a triumph that assured her a spot on the team going to Lillehammer, Norway, in February.
+But Harding, three years prior the first American female skater to land a triple axel in competition, went on to win the U.S. Championship that weekend, a triumph that assured her a spot on the team going to Lillehammer, Norway, in February.

 Ultimately Kerrigan's prognosis was good, so she too made the team, and Michelle Kwan, who finished second in the U.S. finals, was the alternate.
-Kerrigan and Harding were previously Olympic teammates in Alberta, in 1992, where Kerrigan earned a bronze medal and Harding finished fourth.
+Kerrigan and Harding were previously teammates at the 1992 Winter Olympics in Alberta, Canada,, where Kerrigan earned a bronze medal and Harding finished fourth.
 (1994 was the first year the IOC split the Winter and Summer Games into separate years, hence only a two-year gap between Winter Games on this occasion.)

 Six days after Harding won in Detroit, three men were arrested in connection with the attack on Kerrigan.
 One of the men, 26-year-old Shawn Eric Eckardt, had a criminal record and had worked as Harding's bodyguard.

-In custody, he alleged pretty much right away that Harding was involved in the planning and subsequent cover-up of the attack (which, police had discovered by then, had been perpetrated with a collapsible metal baton that had been found in a trash can behind the arena).
+In custody, he alleged pretty much right away that Harding was involved in the planning and subsequent cover-up of the attack (which, police had discovered by then, had been committed with a collapsible metal baton that was found in a trash can behind the arena).
 Eckardt told authorities he had hired Derrick B. Smith, 29, to carry out the attack, and Smith in turn got his nephew, 22-year-old Shane Stant, to actually commit the act.

 Harding's ex-husband, Jeff Gillooly, with whom she had since reconciled and was again living with, confirmed he was also under investigation.
 He was arrested on Jan.
 19.

-"When we read the transcripts of the 10 hours of depositions they gave, you did have to laugh," Kerrigan later told USA Today, acknowledging that even she found something to laugh at in the story of the bumbling criminals.
+"When we read the transcripts of the 10 hours of depositions they gave, you did have to laugh," Kerrigan later told USA Today, acknowledging that even she found something amusing about the story of the bumbling criminals.
 "It was definitely humorous at times.
 They came to Boston and forgot their IDs and money so they couldn't really get anywhere.
 You laugh in thankfulness that they were not as good at being bad guys as they had wanted to be.
 It all sounds ridiculous, which does make you laugh."